nicoalbanese/kirimase/README.md

 #### Shadcn-UI

-- Initiates the [Shadcn-UI](https://github.com/shadcn-ui/ui) CLI designed for Next.js and installs button and toast components.
+- Installs and configures [Shadcn-UI](https://github.com/shadcn-ui/ui) including button and toast components.
 - Inserts the toast-provider (`<Toaster />`) to the root layout for instant toast notifications in your Next.js app.

+#### Stripe

+- Installs and configures Stripe within your Next.js project so you can start accepting subscription payments.

 #### Resend